Posted on Leave a comment

 Does Walmart carry matcha in-store?

-Many stores do, but inventory varies a lot by location.
-Using the Pickup filter in the Walmart app is the fastest way to confirm.
+Many Walmart stores carry some form of matcha, but inventory varies by location.
+The Walmart Pickup filter is the fastest way to check local availability.

 Is Walmart matcha good for beginners?